Freda Hoffman Zgodzinski: WWII

 At the outbreak of World War II Hoffman Zgodzinski was living in a fourth floor flat at 42 Leszno Street in Wola, occupied by four other tenants including her elder sisters Esther and Rose.
 As the Siege of Warsaw began they burnt all the books in their residence in order to avoid being persecuted for their political sympathies.
 The location of her residence was situated within the boundary of what became the Warsaw Ghetto.
 As conditions worsened in the Ghetto Hoffman Zgodzinski escaped, travelling to the countryside around Lublin by foot to work illegally as a farm labourer.
 However, she would later return to the Ghetto.

 A view of the market at the rear of Leszno Street that Hoffman Zgodzinski would traverse in order to avoid German soldiers on the main thoroughfare.
 Photographed from the back of the building that she lived in.

 On her return Hoffman Zgodzinski sustained herself working at a Többens factory producing garments for the German army.
 Back inside the Ghetto she was able to communicate to relatives outside through family friend Bernard Konrad Świerczyński, who would smuggle letters into the Ghetto.
 Following the start of the Grossaktion Hoffman Zgodzinski helped an acquaintance to smuggle their child out of the Umschlagplatz, and later her own niece out of the Ghetto.
 She was able to avoid being transported to Treblinka herself due to her factory job, and later escaped from transportation to a work camp by jumping off a train.

 Returning to Warsaw, Hoffman Zgodzinski went into hiding with the help of Świerczyński.
 She survived by getting work as a servant under the Polish pseudonym Franciszka Łańcucka.
 Following the Warsaw Uprising she was sent to a transit camp, Durchgangslager 121, in Pruszków from which she escaped, before being recaptured, sent to a camp in Częstochowa, and once again escaping.
-After the Soviet liberation of Poland Hoffman Zgodzinski was able to return to Warsaw then Łódź from where she traced her few surviving relatives.
+After the Allied liberation of Poland Hoffman Zgodzinski was able to return to Warsaw then Łódź from where she traced her few surviving relatives.